lovehhf/edx-documentation/en_us/install_operations/source/configuration/enable_prerequisites.rst

 Overview
 *********

-Course teams to set prerequisites for a course.
+Course teams can set prerequisites for a course.
 Learners must complete the prerequisite courses before participating in the course.

 To use this feature on your instance of Open edX, you must configure the